Vegan Cornbread Muffins (Soft and Fluffy)

-These Gluten Free Cornbread Muffins are moist and tender and made with jalapeños!
+These Vegan Cornbread Muffins are moist and tender and made with jalapeños!
 They have a delicious spicy kick, are vegan and are made with healthier ingredients!

 WATCH THE VIDEO TO SEE HOW IT’S MADE:

-Friends, I’m in full blown Thanksgiving vegan recipes mode by now.
+Friends, I’m in full-blown Thanksgiving vegan recipes mode by now.
 It’s almost two weeks away (what?!) and having all your delicious recipes in your arsenal is key.
-These gluten free cornbread muffins for example, and definitely happening on Thanksgiving for me.
+These vegan cornbread muffins for example, and definitely happening on Thanksgiving for me.

-I’m talking moist, tender, fluffy and with an insanely delicious light kick of spice thanks to the jalapeños addition.
+I’m talking moist, tender, fluffy and with an insanely delicious light kick of spice thanks to the addition of the jalapeño.
 You need to make these.

-We aren’t going to get into any unnecessary chit chat (…right) but dive right into these gluten free cornbread muffins.
+We aren’t going to get into any unnecessary chit chat (…right) but dive right into these vegan cornbread muffins.
 I’ve always loved cornbread, and have always loved making it.
-This time around I wanted to try something a bit different – making them vegan, gluten free and into muffins.
+This time around I wanted to try something a bit different – making them vegan, gluten-free and into muffins.
 Whoa, pull out the drawing board.

-Transforming regular cornbread into gluten free cornbread is actually a lot easier than I thought it would be.
+Transforming regular cornbread into vegan and gluten-free cornbread is actually a lot easier than I thought it would be.
 I sat down with my usual stack of papers and millions of measurements and worked away until I found a great recipe combination.
 I referred to my trusty Williams-Sonoma cooking book for basic ingredients and went working from there.

 After a few successful trials and ahem, numerous amounts of taste testing, I was ready to share these beauties with you.